 4. The Scottish Parliament Building (Holyrood)

 Opposite the Palace is the Scottish Parliament building.
 Its striking design was a creation of the Spanish architect, Enric Miralles.
 The formal opening of the new building by Queen Elizabeth II took place on 9 October 2004.
-It is still hailed as one of the most innovatively designed buildings in Britain today.
+It is still hailed as one of Britain’s most innovatively designed buildings today.

 Free guided tours of the Holyrood Parliament building are available Monday to Saturday.